 On the whole, we were really lucky with the weather.
 It did rain but only once and the wind was strong and constant.
 Here is Konstantin in his packraft just shortly before it started raining.

 Patrick’s Suunto Traverse helped us to find the Örö island.
-We also used a small map of the area that we got from the information centre as well as a map in Gaia GPS app that Konstantin downloaded at the harbour, where there was free Wi-Fi.
+We also used a small map of the area that we got from the information centre as well as a map in Gaia GPS app that Konstantin downloaded at the harbor, where there was free Wi-Fi.

 Later, the clouds mostly disappeared and it really became a fantastic day with lots of sun.
 Good thing we used sun protection, which we would strongly recommend to anyone who is planning a similar trip in the Finnish Archipelago.